frankrobnik/frankrobnik/README.md

 Hello 👋 I am a full stack developer living in Berlin.
 I am passionate about all things UX / UI design and frontend development.
 I love working with the **MERN stack**, but am also always on the lookout for new technologies, ... as long as it's **typescript**!

-## Goals and interests
+### Goals and interests

-- 🍕 eating pizza, pancakes and a healthy lifestyle in general
 - 🌱 currently learning next.js
 - ✨ currious about lottie and improving UX with micro animations
 - 🏃‍♂️ running the berlin marathon
 - 🗻 climbing the kilimanjaro

-## Say hello
+- 🍕 eating pizza, pancakes and a healthy lifestyle in general

+### Get connected

 - [LinkedIn](https://www.linkedin.com/in/frank-robnik/)
 - [Twitter](https://twitter.com/frobnik)